 Don't argue with your drill instructors.
 EVER!
 There is no way that you will win, and it will cost you in terms of extra PT.
 In the battle of wills, they hold a decidedly unfair advantage.

 3. Pick Me

 Be careful what you wish for.
 Standing out can have its rewards, but it is a double-edged sword.
-You won't likely be asked to volunteer for a leadership assignment, like squad leader, but if they pick you, you will find yourself responsible for not only your own performance but also those in your squad.
+You likely won't be asked to volunteer for a leadership assignment, like squad leader, but if they pick you, you will find yourself responsible not only for your own performance but also those in your squad.

-In Boot Camp your life is going to be broken down into two piles; things you want to do (like sleep, read or write mail, talk with your buddies) and things you have to do (shine your shoes, roll your laundry, buff floors, scrub toilets).
+In boot camp, your life is going to be broken down into two piles; things you want to do (like sleep, read or write mail, talk with your buddies) and things you have to do (shine your shoes, roll your laundry, buff floors, scrub toilets).
 The temptation will be strong to slack off and procrastinate.
 Don't.
 Take care of what you have to first.
-Remember, the military will not make you disciplined, but your Drill Sergeants can make you wish you were.
+Remember, the military will not make you disciplined, but your drill sergeants can make you wish you were.

 5. Stay Focused

-Boot Camp is 80% mental, and 20% physical.
+Boot camp is 80% mental and 20% physical.
 Don't get discouraged or give in to the temptation to give up (namely because quitting is not an option.)
 Don't look too far ahead and stay focused on the task at hand.

 6. Help Your Buddy

 You will live, eat, sleep, fight and die as a team.
 The sooner you learn to work as a team, the sooner life will get better for you.
 Boot camp is about being part of the team; individuals are weeded out and swiftly taken care of.
-You need to be focus on the "WE" aspect of everything you do.
+You need to focus on the "we'' aspect of everything you do.